Pioneertown, California: History

 Dick Curtis, Roy Rogers and Russell Hayden were some of the original developers and investors.
 Gene Autry filmed his weekly show in town for five years, using the buildings and businesses as part of the film set.

 The Pioneer Bowl is an operating bowling alley.
 The third building to be built in Pioneertown, Pioneer Bowl served as a recreational venue for residents, actors, and crew after filming.
-When western films were no longer the predominant genre of the Hollywood movie industry, Pioneer Bowl became busy league venue for hundreds of bowlers in the high desert.
-In 1969, Pioneer Bowl enrolled more women league bowlers from the citrus belt of California, than any other bowling alley in Southern California.
-That year over 5,000 teams from around the world bowled in the interantional womens bowling congress in San Diego.
-Only 2 documented 7-10 conversions have happened in 79 years and those were completed by women bowlers.
-Roy Rogers and Dale Rogers made the front page of the local newspaper when he opened the bowl with a strike on lane one.
-He bowled a 211-game in his cowboy boots, with Dale Evans bowling with him over 200 townfolk watching.
+When western films were no longer the predominant genre of the Hollywood movie industry, Pioneer Bowl became a busy league venue for hundreds of bowlers in the high desert.

-Bowling leagues were an active part of American culture, and dozens of businesses had leagues at Pioneer Bowl, especially after western films were no longer being made in town.
-Many locals recall working as pin boys at the bowling alley until Brunswick's first automatic pinsetters were installed.

 The Thompson and White family partnership built the bowl in 1946.
-Mrs. White volunteered to be the first postmistress of Pioneertown, and one of the first female postmistresses in the country.
 The first post office on Pioneertown was located inside the bowling alley.
 Movie extras for the westerns being filmed, would come to the bowling alley on their breaks in costume to get the mail.

-Pioneertown is now a mecca for live music at Pappy and Harriets.
-However some filming still goes on for Indie and independent filmmakers.
-The drama Motel Jerusaleum was filmed in the Pioneertown motel and Pioneer Bowl in early 2001 and directed by Melissa Balin.
-Christopher Coppola also directed a short quirky film entitled "Gunfight at the Red Dog Saloon".
-The werewolf movie Howling 7, a local cult classic was filmed in Pioneertown using some local residents, including Harriet from Pappy and Harriets as actors.
+Pioneertown is now a mecca for live music at Pappy and Harriet's.
+The drama Motel Jerusalem was filmed in the Pioneertown motel and Pioneer Bowl in early 2001 and Christopher Coppola also directed a short quirky film entitled "Gunfight at the Red Dog Saloon".
+The werewolf movie Howling 7, a local cult classic, was filmed in Pioneertown using some local residents.

 In 2020, Pioneertown's Mane Street area was recognized as a historic district by the National Register of Historic Places.